eralston/Invite-Only/README.md

 public ActionResult Denied() { return View(); }
 ```

+NOTE: The default value for action, if not specified, is "index".
+It is also possible to choose a different controller (other than the current controller) to receive the redirected request.

 4) To access the action, generate a new Invite model, then pass it to the view:

 ```CSharp